 Here’s the thing about these times though, the thing that as parents we need to be mindful of, so that our kids maintain their excitement.
-We need to give them wings, not fears.
+The time comes for encouraging your kids to give them wings, not fears.

 What do I mean by that?
 Well, when your homeschooled kid who has struggled with a stutter most of their life wants to go to public school, that knot in your stomach that you feel, that urge to tell them what a bad idea it is?
 You have to keep it to yourself.
 When your child wants to try something new, when they are up for an exciting adventure, you have to quiet that part of yourself that wants to tell them all the bad things that could possibly happen!